acolomb/libdebugmod/README.md

 target outputs a disassembly of the test program to verify the library overhead.

+The number of debug modules which can be registered in a program is limited during compilation of `debug_mod.c`.
+This maximum can be checked through the variable `debug_mod_max`.
+To override it, define the `DEBUG_MOD_MAX` macro to a numeric value during compilation.
+The default is **four** modules.

 By default, compilation is done with the build machine's standard tools like `cc` and `objdump`.
 To test the library with this default toolchain, use the `host` target: